Integrating AI software configurations in your homelab

 Schedule configuration audits weekly.
 Use a script that compares live config against the repo:

-1. Pull latest config repo.
+1. Pull the latest config repo.

-2. Run a dry-run of Ansible: ansible-playbook –check.
+2. Run a dry-run of Ansible: ansible-playbook --check.

 3. Report diffs to a log file and to a local notification channel.